networkservicemesh/networkservicemesh/docs/prereq-centos.md

+# Network Service Mesh - Prerequisites for CentOS

-# Preparing a CentOS host to run Network Service Mesh
+## Preparing a CentOS host to run Network Service Mesh

 The following instructions assume CentOS 7 installed with Gnome Desktop.

 ## VirtualBox